Written by ULy and Ut Quyen for Hanoi Grapevine and VCCA

 Do not copy or re-post without permission

-The on display exhibition Xe Đạp Ơi at VCCA (until February 10) brings Hanoi audiences to beautiful and poetic artworks inspired by nostalgia and contemplation of history by Vietnamese-born French conceptual artist Tran Thu Van.
+The exhibition Xe Đạp Ơi on display at VCCA (until February 10) brings Hanoi audiences to beautiful and poetic artworks inspired by nostalgia and contemplation of history by Vietnamese-born French conceptual artist Tran Thu Van.
 Hanoi Grapevine had the opportunity to have a walk-through exhibition with the artist.

 The artwork which welcomes us to your exhibition looks like a sail?